Shane Runquist, Mexico 2008-2010, President

 Rebecca Madden-Sturges, Georgia 2005-2007, Photos Chair

 Rebecca served as a Nonprofit Developer, assigned to both a youth center and a nonprofit named Spektri, in the town of Sagarejo, Khaheti, Georgia.
 She wrote a project proposal to reconstruct and re-equip the Regional Hospital's Gynecological Department and received funding from the U.S. Department of State Small Reconstruction Projects and Counterpart International.
-She collaborated with her counterpart to expand Spektri into a Women's Information Center using funding from the Peace Corps Small Project's Assistance Program.
+She collaborated with her counterpart to expand Spektri into a Women's Information Center using funding from the Peace Corps Small Project's Assistance Program, dispersing information on women's health and women in conflict zones.
 She taught English classes to school age children at the youth center and to adults during her first year and received funding from the Peace Corps Partnership Program for a small computer lab at this center.
-Prior to the Peace Corps, she received a B.A. with a concentration in economics from the University of Michigan.
+Prior to the Peace Corps, she received a B.A. from the University of Michigan.
 She presently works in medical imaging at PAREXEL.

 Jannah Muhammad, Benin 2013-2016, Community Grants Chair